 Basic starting settings: 25 second exposure, f/2.8 (or the smallest f-number for your lens), and ISO 6400.
 On a dark night, this should make the Milky Way magically appear on your screen!
 If your image is too dark, you can do three things, increase the exposure time, increase the ISO, or both.
 Remember that increasing the exposure time will create longer star trails and that increasing the ISO will increase the noise in the image.
 It’s a balancing act to get the settings right, so play around until it starts to make sense and you like what you see.

 This is personal preference, but I like to set my white balance to 3900K to give the Milky Way a slightly blue temperature.
 If you shoot in RAW, this can be changed in post processing, but if you shoot in JPEG then what you see is what you get.

 The human eye captures and processes a scene very quickly, so not all of the visible light around us can be captured, leaving detail unseen.
-The camera on the other hand allows us to essentially time travel.
-We can leave the camera shutter open as long as we want (until the battery dies) and let the light pile up to compress many hours into a single frame, while gathering lots of unnoticeable light.
-On the less extreme side, we could do a long exposure of 30s, which is typical for Milky Way shots, to gather enough light to expose the Milky Way but not show much motion.
+The camera, on the other hand, allows us to essentially time travel.
+We can leave the camera shutter open as long as we want (until the battery dies) and let the light pile up to compress many hours into a single frame while gathering lots of unnoticeable light.
+On the less extreme side, we could do a long exposure of 30 seconds, which is typical for Milky Way shots, to gather enough light to expose the Milky Way but not show much motion.
 The figure below is a good example of how exposure time affects the star trails in your photo.
 Just remember, short exposures, short trails, and long exposures, long trails.

 I hope this post has been a useful introduction to astrophotography and hasn’t bored you to death.
 Feel free to ask questions and let me know what you’d like more details on for a future post.
-Also, stay tuned for a more detailed post about how I captured the ‘Milky Way over Palouse Falls’ photo, check out the how to post for compositing images!
+Also, for a more detailed post about how I captured the ‘Milky Way over Palouse Falls’ photo, check out the how to post for compositing images!